quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet numbers for 0-RTT protected packets use the same space as 1-RTT protected packets.

-After a client receives a Retry or Version Negotiation packet, it MAY attempt to send data in 0-RTT packets after it sends a new Initial packet.
-However, a client MUST NOT reset the packet number it uses for 0-RTT packets.
-The keys used to protect 0-RTT packets will not change as a result of responding to a Retry or Version Negotiation packet unless the client also regenerates the cryptographic handshake messages.
+After a client receives a Retry or Version Negotiation packet, 0-RTT packets are likely to be lost or discarded by the server, especially if the server changes its connection ID with a Retry packet.
+A client MAY attempt to send data in 0-RTT packets after it sends a new Initial packet.

+A client MUST NOT reset the packet number it uses for 0-RTT packets.
+The keys used to protect 0-RTT packets will not change as a result of responding to a Retry or Version Negotiation packet unless the client also regenerates the cryptographic handshake message.
+Sending packets with the same packet number in that case would compromise the packet protection for all 0-RTT packets.

 Receiving a Retry or Version Negotiation packet, especially a Retry that changes the connection ID used for subsequent packets, indicates a strong possibility